redhat-appstudio/tssc-backstage-plugins/docs/tssc/README.md

-# RHTAP
+# TSSC

-## What is RHTAP?
+## What is TSSC?

-**Red Hat Trusted Application Pipeline** is a managed service that helps developers build secure cloud applications quickly.
+**Red Hat Advanced Developer Suite - software supply chain** is a managed service that helps developers build secure cloud applications quickly.
 It lets you:

 - Set up applications in seconds using Red Hat templates
 - Create container images that can be deployed to Kubernetes environments